2019 YOUTH BUREAU ANNUAL REPORT

 - Sheriff’s Teen Safety Council

 *Saratoga County Child & Family Services Plan – Beginning in 2007 the Youth Bureau in conjunction with the Department of Social Services and the Probation Department implemented a Saratoga County Child & Family Services Plan (CFSP).
 The CFSP is reviewed and updated on a five year cycle.
-This plan, also known as the Integrated County Plan replaces the Youth Bureau’s County Comprehensive Plan and the Department of Social Services Consolidated Services Plan.
+Last year this plan, became available in an electronic platform for entry, review and approval.
 The CFSP has been designed to address the entire continuum of services and will provide for a more seamless provision of services within that continuum.

 * Work with municipal recreation programs and agencies in order to promote comprehensive Youth Development through the sharing of information, ideas and the offering of training seminars, speakers, etc. Implement an OCFS mandate to collect performance measurement data that will begin to prove prevention works.